mymarilyn/clickhouse-driver/docs/types.rst

 Setting `use_client_time_zone <https://clickhouse.yandex/docs/en/single/#datetime>`_ is taken into consideration.

 You can cast DateTime column to integers if you are facing performance issues when selecting large amount of rows.

+Due to Python's current limitations minimal DateTime64 resolution is one microsecond.

 String/FixedString(N)